 Is real wasabi actually spicy?

 You might be surprised to know that real wasabi (hon wasabi) is barely spicy at all.
-The intention of serving fish with wasabi is to compliment and bring out the flavour, not mask it with spiciness.
+The intention of serving fish with wasabi is to compliment and bring out the flavor, not mask it with spiciness.
 It is also known to help kill bacteria on raw fish.

-Most so-called "wasabi" pastes and powders are actually made with the cheaper "seiyo wasabi", also known as "wasabi daikon" or regular horseradish in English.
-It's then mixed with green food colouring and a few other ingredients so that it looks like real wasabi.
+Most so-called “wasabi” pastes and powders are actually made with the cheaper “seiyo wasabi”, also known as “wasabi daikon” or regular horseradish in English.
+It’s then mixed with green food coloring and a few other ingredients so that it looks like real wasabi.
 It is interesting to note that the cheaper the wasabi is, the spicier it tastes.

-This spicy fake wasabi is used in restaurants, sold in supermarkets and is a lot easier to come by than the real deal, but if I'm being honest, I still like it!
+This spicy fake wasabi is used in restaurants, sold in supermarkets, and is a lot easier to come by than the real deal, but if I’m being honest, I still like it!

 Wash the wasabi root first and then pluck the top stems by hand.